army-mehak/Project1_Udacity/README.md

 The best performing model Azure AutoML model using MaxAbsScaler XGBoostClassifier with an accuracy of 91.52%.

 ## Scikit-learn Pipeline
 There are several main components to AzureML pipeline from data preparation to classification.
 The raw data ran through clean_data() function where null value rows were dropped and other features were cleaned and categorized.
-Random Parameter Sampling was applied with --C and --max_iter as its paramters.
+The model chosen was LogisticRegression.
 A hyperdrive configuration was created and fed in the parameter sampler, estimator, primary metric, concurrent runs and total runs.
 20 runs ran in total (4 at a time) and the run with best accuracy was the best run.
+The parameter sampler chosen was RandomParameterSampling and the early termination policy chosen was BanditPolicy.
+The Random Parameter Sampling was applied with --C and --max_iter as its paramters.
+The Bandit Policy has 1 as evaluation interval.

 **What are the benefits of the parameter sampler you chose?**
 Hyperparameters tuning is the process of finding the best configuration of hyperparamater that gives the best performance.
 The benefits are: